giansegato/smart_lottery/README.md

 # Smart Lottery

-Smart-contract simple lottery.
+Simple lottery where a pool of players enter paying an entrance fee, and when it ends the whole pool (minus a management fee) goes to the winner.

-The owner of the contract (defined as the one deploying the contract) can start the lottery.
-Once it starts, it's no longer his own lottery.
+Only the owner of the contract (defined as the one deploying the contract) can start the lottery.
+Once it starts, it's no longer in control of the owner.

 If the lottery has started, anyone can buy a 50$ ticket in.
 The sum of all the tickets make the overall winning poll.